without Internet Explorer,

 as I'm sure that it must have been difficult.

-This album is extremely close to being a totally flawless release, only being brought down by a very small amount of 2% out of 100%, due to the fact that during a couple of brief moments, there was a just a little bit too much cheese put on the top, but this is only a quite minor complaint.
 This is not something that was heavy ahead of its time, but it IS something that was diverse and technical ahead of its time, or at least in the realms of heavy metal music.
-This is my second favorite progressive metal album of all time (my favorite being "Images and Words", by Dream Theatre) and it well deserves the praise that it gets.
+This is my second favorite progressive metal album of all time (my favorite being "Images and Words", by Dream Theater) and it well deserves the praise that it gets.
 I wish that Crimson Glory would be able to release something as exceptional as this, but judging from the untimely death of Midnight, I don't see that as possible.
 But who knows?
 There have been even better vocalists than he.
 Hopefully, fate will be in favor of these guys sometime in the near future, or anytime at all before they all so tragically ultimately decide to just give it all up and call it quits.

 The name heavy metal trigger acts like Judas Priest, Iron Maiden, Black Sabbath, Riot, and stuffs.
 Talk about twin guitar attack from Downing and Tipton or the holy trio guitar playing of Murray, Smith and Gers but I say this band named Crimson Glory needs to be put in the same plate.
 This album named In Transcendence gives the ear a soothing, melodic, and a different feeling altogether.
 The guitar playing deserves mention.